Copa Catalunya Femenina

 The Copa Catalunya Femenina is a knockout competition organised by the Catalan Football Federation (FCF) for women's football clubs in the Catalonia autonomous community of Spain.
-Since its establishment in 2005 it has been dominated by FC Barcelona and RCD Espanyol, with eleven (Note: The FCF officially recognises Barcelona as having won twelve Copa Catalunya titles, including their Copa Generalitat win.) and five titles respectively: in its initial run of 15 consecutive years, all but one final was contested by both teams (in 2010, Espanyol and Barcelona met in the semifinals).
+Since its establishment in 2005 it has been dominated by FC Barcelona and RCD Espanyol, with eleven and five titles respectively: (Note: The FCF officially recognises Barcelona as having won fifteen Copa Catalunya titles, and Espanyol with seven, including their Copa Generalitat/Catalana wins as of updated 2026 records.) in its initial run of 15 consecutive years, all but one final was contested by both teams (in 2010, Espanyol and Barcelona met in the semifinals).

 Previous iterations of the same tournament concept organised by the FCF were for the Copa Generalitat Femenina, also called the Copa Catalana Femenina, contested in the 20th century after formal incorporation of women's football.
+Barcelona won this competition four times.